 Ever Dreamed Of Learning Guitar?
 Get Started With A Free Chord Chart.
 Enter Email For Chord Chart

-5 Ways to Play the Pentatonic Scale
+5 Best Ways to Play the Pentatonic Scale

 The pentatonic scale is made up of 5 notes (‘penta’ is Greek for ‘five’) derived from the standard major scale or minor scale.